 Using a slotted spoon, remove fish when fully cooked, then set them on a wire rack for 3-4 minutes to drain.
 Season with salt and pepper.

-Serve immediately with your favorite side.
+Serve immediately with your favorite Cajun Sauce, or enjoy them as they are!

-- Nuggets - If red grouper cheeks are unavailable, you can substitute them with other firm and mild-flavored fish cheeks such as snapper or halibut.
+- Nuggets: If red grouper cheeks are unavailable, you can substitute them with other firm and mild-flavored fish cheeks such as snapper or halibut.

-- Diet - For a gluten-free version, replace all-purpose flour with a gluten-free flour blend.
+- Diet: For a gluten-free version, replace all-purpose flour with a gluten-free flour blend.

-- Method - Fire up the grill and cook the seasoned grouper cheeks over medium heat until they are charred and cooked through.
+- Method: Fire up the grill and cook the seasoned grouper cheeks over medium heat until they are charred and cooked through.

-- Marinade - Create a zesty marinade using lemon or lime juice, garlic, and herbs.
+- Marinade: Create a zesty marinade using lemon or lime juice, garlic, and herbs.
 Let the grouper cheeks marinate for an hour before cooking for an extra burst of flavor.

 - Large Cast-iron skillet